 In colder zones, with snowy winters, they are planted in the spring once the soil has dried out, usually sometime in April.
 You can start them indoors, in peat or paper pots, about one month earlier.

 Fava beans are planted much the same way you would grow other types of beans.
 You can speed up germination by soaking the seeds in water for an hour, before sowing.
 Direct sow the seeds about two inches deep, spaced four to six inches apart.
 Thin the seedlings to eight to 12 inches, because crowding can encourage diseases.
 You could also grow them in hills, with five to six beans per hill, with hills spaced four feet apart.

 Taller varieties should be staked, while young.
 Even the shorter varieties can use a little support because the pods can become heavy.

-Many gardeners like to pinch out the growing tip or cut off the top stem and 2 sets of leaves, once the beans start forming on the lower portion of the plant.
-This gives you an earlier harvest and keeps the centers of the plants open to air flow and sunshine, which helps prevent fungus diseases and insect problems.
+Many gardeners like to pinch out the growing tip or cut off the top stem and two sets of leaves, once the beans start forming on the lower portion of the plant.
+This gives you an earlier harvest and keeps the centers of the plants open to air flow and sunshine, both of which helps prevent fungus diseases and insect problems.

 Pests & Problems of Fava Beans

 - Black flies will attack as the season warms.

 - Broad bean seed beetles eat holes in the seed, but they can still germinate.